Hsiaohan-89/landmark-quiz/README.md

 - **Header**

   - Featured at the top of the page, the header shows the game name.
-Landmark Quiz in a font xxxx
+Landmark Quiz.
   - This header clearly tell the user what game they are playing.

 ![Header](assets/READMEfiles/header.jpg)